Bora Bora Travel Guide

 Bora Bora is part of the Society Islands group in French Polynesia, about 275 km from Tahiti.
 Like other beautifully sculpted islands in this archipelago, Bora Bora consists of an extinct volcano rising from a protected lagoon almost triple the size of the island’s landmass.
 Less than 10,000 locals are living on the island, primarily living off tourism.

 It is believed that ancient Polynesians arrived in Bora Bora sometime in the 9th century.
-Originally nicknamed Pora Pora, the island’s Polynesian name means ‘created by the Gods’.
+Originally nicknamed Pora Pora, the island’s Polynesian name, Vavau, means “firstborn”.
 Indeed, along with neighboring Maupiti, Bora Bora is the oldest island in this beautiful archipelago.

 Europeans first arrived in Bora Bora during the 18th century, with Captain Cook in 1769 and the missionaries in 1820.
 Ironically, Bora Bora’s rise to the top of the global tourism wishlist is mostly owed to WWII.

-After the bombing of Pearl Harbor in 1941, the US began setting up military bases in the remote islands of the South Pacific (see Aitutaki in the Cook Islands and Pago Pago in American Samoa).
+As part of Operation Bobcat, the US began setting up military bases in the remote islands of the South Pacific, such as Aitutaki in the Cook Islands and Pago Pago in American Samoa, after the bombing of Pearl Harbor in 1941.
 Operation Bobcat began in 1942, transforming Bora Bora into a fortified supply base.
-An airstrip was built, hills were installed with canons, roads were paved, fresh water was supplied and over 5,000 troops called this place home.
+An airstrip was built, hills were installed with canons, roads were paved, fresh water was supplied, and over 5,000 troops called this place home.
 Without much combat action around here, these soldiers had plenty of ‘R&R’.
 With the war over, they returned to the US with stories of paradise, and voila – the Bora Bora hype begins!

-These days, tourism is the number 1 source of income on the island.
+These days, tourism is the main source of income on the island.
 Ultra-luxury resorts and their signature overwater bungalows are the name of the game.
-It’s not all rosy though in Bora Bora.
+It’s not all rosy, though, in Bora Bora.
 The island has almost completely lost its traditional charm, with mass tourism taking over.
 Some locals aren’t all that happy seeing their island transformed.
 Though some reap the benefits of mass tourism, you’ll find many poor villagers on the island not benefiting from the resort scene.
 If you’re looking for authentic Polynesian life, you probably won’t find it in Bora Bora.
 But its natural beauty and global hype make this destination irresistible.